-From yoga and spinning to circuits and supersets, there’s no right or wrong way to get in shape.
+From yoga and Pilates to circuits and supersets, there’s no right or wrong way to get in shape.
 Whatever it takes to break a sweat, right?
 But let’s not leave that sweat on the mats (or that hair in the sink).
-From the locker room to the weight room floor, when it comes to gym etiquette there are a few dos and don’ts that everyone should follow—fitness karma points guaranteed.
+From the locker room to the cardio zone, when it comes to gym etiquette, there are a few rules that everyone should follow—fitness karma points guaranteed.

 The Weight Room

-- Get in the zone.
 The right one, that is.
 From bicep curls to power cleans, there’s a proper place for everything at the gym—and trust us, you don’t want to learn the hard way.

-- Easy does it.
 While every gym has its own policy, most prefer it to be earthquake-free.
-Avoid dropping heavy weights like hot cakes—and leave excessive grunting off the menu, too.
+Avoid dropping heavy weights like hot cakes—and leave excessive grunting off the menu while you’re at it.

 The Cardio Zone

-- Give some breathing room.
 It’s no secret that cardio can get a little sticky-icky sometimes.
 So when there’s a choice of seven free treadmills, is it really necessary to cozy up right next to Ultra-Marathon Man?
-Try opting for a solo run instead.
+Scout out a more secluded treadmill instead.

-- No disappearing acts.
 Saving seats was so not fair in middle school—and not much has changed since then.
 So don’t expect that towel, water bottle, or fanny pack (workout fashion 911!) to mean “dibs” on the elliptical.